esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 > 	- *"Report"*: `Yes`.
 {: .challenge}

+> ## What percentage of the reads from the `BasalLac_1` sample were retained?
+> Looking at the CutAdapt report for the relevant sample, we can see the result line:
+> ~~~
+> Total written (filtered):  2,678,580,453 bp (98.4%)
+> ~~~
+> {: .output}
+> After trimming, very few reads were filtered for being too short or too low quality.
+{: .solution}

 If you would like, you can run the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> FASTQC </button> and <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> again now to confirm that the adaptors have been removed and that the reads are trimmed (check the sequence length distribution - the reads should no longer all be the same length!).
 Otherwise, we are ready to move on to the next step - mapping these trimmed reads to a reference genome and then counting up the number of reads per gene.

 ## Mapping reads to the mouse reference genome